elwarren/citibiketrips-retired/README.md

 }
 ```

+## See Also

+Example code in bin directory.

+My collection of tools at https://github.com/elwarren/citibiketools.git
+is available seperately to avoid updates to this package.

 ## Thanks

 Special thanks to the Citibike program operated by NYC Bike Share.
 I ride these bikes everyday, sometimes 3-4 trips in a single day.